curityio/kubernetes-training/README.md

-# Kubernetes Getting Started
+# Kubernetes Training

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-Starter resources for developers to run the Curity product in Kubernetes:
+Training resources for developers to run the Curity product in Kubernetes:

 - Deployments use similar concepts to real environments on a local computer.
-- Enables local execution of OAuth flows and planning of deployments.
+- Enables local execution of OAuth flows and planning of real deployments.

 ## Deployments

 The resources work for both the Curity Identity Server and the Curity Token Handler.\
-You can run tutorials in sequence or just jump to the final tutorial for a complete deployment.
+You can run tutorials in sequence or just jump to the final tutorials for a working deployment.

 ### 1 - Basic Tutorial